michogar/CordovaConfigWebpackPlugin/README.md

     npm i -D cordova-webpack-config-plugin

-CordovaConfigWebpackPlugin will look for `config.xml` relative to the `context` path from `webpack`.
+CordovaConfigWebpackPlugin will look for `config.xml` relative to the `context` path from `webpack` configuration.

 Replace values passed as an object in `config.xml` values.
-Launches exception if tag passed isn't present in the `config.xml` file.
+Throws exception if tag passed isn't present in the `config.xml` file.

 ### Usage